Ancient Artifax Galleries

 3rd Century AD

-Nice little pitcher with loop handle and trefoil spout.
-Possibly used to hold oil and fill lamps.
+Nice pottery pitcher from the Holy Land, dating to the Roman Period.
+Lovely form with wide body, loop handle and trefoil spout.
+Probably used in ancient times to hold oil and fill lamps.
 Encrusted on the bottom but in excellent condition.
+No cracks, breaks or repairs.

 3.5" tall x 3.75" across